-While the survey is still ongoing (if you or your staff hasn't taken it yet, check it out here), we wanted to share some of the insight that the surveys have unearthed.
+Remember, the survey is still ongoing (if you or your staff hasn't taken it yet, check it out here), we wanted to share some of the insight that the surveys have unearthed.
 We also recognize that while many of you have already taken one survey from selfscoutyourcareer.com, you likely have not seen the results of the other 10 surveys.
-Over the next 6 weeks, we will be rolling out 1 or 2 of the surveys in their entirety to our Insiders members as well as a cliff notes version for the entire football coaching community.
+In addition to the Running Back Research Report you are currently reading, we will also be releasing our Linebacker Research Report this week.

-This week’s focus will be on the Head Coach Survey from selfscoutyourcareer.com.
-Here are a few of the highlights you will find in the graphs and questions below:
+Here are a few of the highlights you will find in the graphs and questions contained in the Running Back Coaches Survey results below:

 Check out each of those questions and their responses below and see how the information compares to the your team.
 As always, we would love to hear your thoughts on the data presented in this report.
 Please feel free to share your opinions and thoughts in the comments section below.